exercism/julia/concepts/numbers/about.md

 On modern PCs this will usually be `Int64`, which is perfectly adequate for most tasks.

 [Types][types] will be discussed more fully in a future concept.
-For now, the _numeric_ types should hopefully be intuitive enough for this document to make sense.
+For now, the [_numeric_ types][numeric-types] should hopefully be intuitive enough for this document to make sense.

 As we will see in a later concept, Julia natively supports very large, multidimensional arrays.
 These can challenge both the amount of available memory, and the bandwidth for data transfers.